CircleShift/tnsl-parse/README.md

 # tnsl-parse

-The tokenizer for the TNSL language.
+The tokenizer for the [TNSL Language](https://github.com/CoreChg/tnsl-lang).
 Written in Go for the moment.